JandenMa/check-equal/README.md

 > This is a Javascript library to check two objects whether equal (includes type), object can be array/string/number/JSON/function, etc.

+## Warning

+This package is now EOL, you can continue to use it but maybe no more support or maintenance.

+Well, don't worry, you can migrate to **[@rinxun/check-equal](https://www.npmjs.com/package/@rinxun/check-equal)** seamlessly, and the new package is more friendly with TypeScript.

 ## Install

 - npm